What you need to know

 • Mercaptopurine Maintenance: 0.75–1.5 mg/kg/day

-• Monitoring: FBC, LFT; consider TPMT testing first
+• Monitoring: FBC, LFT; TPMT testing first

 Methotrexate